 The primary driver for franchising a business is to turn a business into a vehicle for growth, using intellectual property and systems as opposed to your own two hands to build your vision and brand in markets outside of your own.
 Building a business through franchising and creating scale in a business where scale is fundamentally not there, to begin with, can be a difficult proposition for many business owners.

-Having worked with in excess of several hundred systems making this transition from company owned growth to franchised growth, I’ve seen a lot of types of industries and types of entrepreneurs.
-From the ladies providing unique cleaning services to the gentleman selling pizzas, all entrepreneurs have innate talent, grit, passion and an enviable intelligence only inherent in truly entrepreneurial spirits.
+Having worked with in excess of several hundred systems making this transition from company-owned growth to franchised growth, I’ve seen a lot of types of industries and types of entrepreneurs.
+From the ladies providing unique cleaning services to the gentleman selling pizzas, all entrepreneurs have innate talent, grit, passion and an enviable intelligence only inherent in true entrepreneurial spirits.
 With that said, some entrepreneurs have some weak points that make franchising a bit of a learning curve:

 - Franchisors need to be lovers and nurturers, in my experience, many entrepreneurs have a difficult time giving someone a hug when needed.
 So much of the value in a franchise model is to provide confidence and general support to people who in many cases have never run a business before.
 Successful franchisors either take the time to speak with franchisees on a regular basis or have staff in place to take the time to keep franchisees feeling loved throughout the franchise relationship.

 - Realize that the Franchisee is another customer of your business when you become a franchisor.
 Although by no means is the franchisee always right, the relationship should be treated in a similar way as one with a traditional customer would be.
 The sooner the franchisor realizes this is the case, the faster the franchisee will start to respond positively and with praise for the franchisor’s work and support.